PoliticalGraveyard.com

 RENDELL: See also Charles Rendell Mabey — Rendell Noel Mabey

-Rendell, Ed See Edward G. Rendell
+Rendell, Ed See Edward Gene Rendell

-Rendell, Edward G. (b.
+Rendell, Edward Gene (b.
 1944) — also known as Ed Rendell; "Fast Eddie"; "Mount Rendell" — of Philadelphia, Philadelphia County, Pa.
-Born in 1944.
+Born in New York City (unknown county), N.Y., January 5, 1944.
 Democrat.
-Lawyer; mayor of Philadelphia, Pa., 1992-2000; defeated in primary, 1987; delegate to Democratic National Convention from Pennsylvania, 1996 (co-chair, Rules Committee; speaker), 2000, 2004, 2008; Governor of Pennsylvania; defeated, 1986; elected 2002.
+Lawyer; delegate to Democratic National Convention from Pennsylvania, 1984, 1996 (co-chair, Rules Committee; speaker), 2000, 2004, 2008; mayor of Philadelphia, Pa., 1992-2000; defeated in primary, 1987; Chairman of Democratic National Committee, 1999-2001; Governor of Pennsylvania, 2003-11; defeated in primary, 1986.
 Jewish.
-Still living as of 2008.
+Member, Pi Lambda Phi.
+Still living as of 2020.

 Books about Ed Rendell: Buzz Bissinger, A Prayer for the City

-Rendell, Mount: See Edward G. Rendell
+Rendell, Mount: See Edward Gene Rendell

 Render, Arlene (b.
 1943) — of Virginia.
 Born in 1943.
-Foreign Service officer; U.S. Ambassador to Gambia, 1990; Zambia, 1996-COTE d'Ivoire, 2001-.
+Foreign Service officer; U.S. Ambassador to Gambia, 1990; Zambia, 1996-Côte d'Ivoire, 2001-.
 Female.
 Still living as of 2001.

 RENDLE (Soundex R534) — See also BRENDLE, BRENDLINGER, DENNLER, RANDLE, REINDL, RENDEL, RENDELL, RENDLEN, RUNDLE.

-RENDLE: See also Rendle Myer
+RENDLE: See also Rendle Myer — John Rendle Santo

 RENDLEN (Soundex R534) — See also ADLENA, BRENDLE, BRENDLINGER, EDLEN, FINDLEN, HADLEN, RENDLE.